Unforgettable 7 Day Alaska Road Trip: Kenai Fjords to Denali National Park

 Alaska Wildlife Conservation Center

 Before we leave Turnagain Arm, we’ve got to check out the Alaska Wildlife Conservation Center.
-This place is like a wildlife sanctuary where injured Alaskan animals are cared for.
+This place is a wildlife sanctuary where injured Alaskan animals are cared for, some for rehabilitation and return and some become permanent residents.
 Want to make sure you see bears, moose, and musk oxen?
 This is your chance!
+Alaska wildlife is amazing so try to see animals whenever you can.

 Stops Along the Seward Highway